uswitch/trustyle/src/elements/rate-table/README.md

 ## Data formatters

-Data formatters are simple components designed to output formatted data (duh).
+Data formatters are simple components designed to output formatted data.

 For example, the range data formatter takes a `from` value and a `to` value and displays something like this: